Debbie Does Dallas

-Debbie Does Dallas is a 1978 pornographic film starring Bambi Woods.
-The plot of the film focuses on a team of cheerleaders attempting to earn enough money to send the title character to Dallas, Texas to try out for the famous "Texas Cowgirls" cheerleading squad.
+Debbie Does Dallas is a 1978 American pornographic film produced and directed by Jim Clark, and starring Bambi Woods.
+The plot focuses on a team of cheerleaders attempting to earn enough money to send the title character to Dallas, Texas to try out for the famous "Texas Cowgirls" cheerleading squad.
 The fictional name "Texas Cowgirls" was seen as an allusion to the real-life Dallas Cowboys Cheerleaders.
 Woods had previously tried out for the Dallas Cowboys Cheerleaders in real life, but was cut during auditions.

-The film was highly successful, selling 50,000 copies when it made it to videotape, making it the most successful video release of a porn film in its time.
-It is regarded as one of the most important releases during the so-called "Golden Age of Porn" (1969–1984), and remains one of the best-known pornographic films.
+The film was highly successful, selling 50,000 copies on videotape, making it the most successful pornographic video release of its time.
+It is regarded as one of the most important releases during the so-called "Golden Age of Porn" (1969–1984), and became one of the best-known pornographic films of the 1980s.
 The film is in the public domain following a US court ruling in 1987 that declared its copyright to be lost.

-The movie spawned a number of sequels and spin-offs including Debbie Does New Orleans, Debbie Does Wall Street, Debbie Does Dallas Again and the unrelated Debbie Duz Dishes franchise.
-It also spawned a 2002 Off Broadway musical, Debbie Does Dallas: The Musical.
+The enormous success spawned a number of sequels and spin-offs, and a 2002 off-Broadway musical of the same name.

 Plot

-Debbie Benton (Bambi Woods), captain of her high school cheerleading squad, has been accepted to try out for the Texas Cowgirls.
+Debbie Benton, captain of her high school cheerleading squad, has been accepted to try out for the Texas Cowgirls.
 Her parents disapprove and refuse to pay her fare to Texas.
-In a bid to help Debbie, her squadmates Lisa (Georgette Sanders), Roberta (Misty Winter), Tammy (Arcadia Lake), Pat (Kasey Rodgers) and Annie (Jenny Cole) decide to accompany her to Texas.
+In a bid to help Debbie, her squadmates Lisa, Roberta, Tammy, Pat and Annie decide to accompany her to Texas.
 With two weeks to raise the money, they swear off sexual activity with their boyfriends and form a company, called Teen Services.

-Tammy takes a job in the local record store run by Nick (Tony Mansfield).
-Debbie gets a job at a sports store run by Mr. Greenfeld (Richard Bolla).
-Roberta convinces Mr. Hardwick (Eric Edwards) to give her a job at the candle store with Mrs. Hardwick (Robyn Byrd).
-Rikki (Sherri Tart) and Annie agree to wash Mr. Bradly's car.
+Tammy takes a job in the local record store run by Nick.
+Debbie gets a job at a sports store run by Mr. Greenfeld.
+Roberta convinces Mr. Hardwick to give her a job at the candle store with Mrs. Hardwick.
+Rikki and Annie agree to wash Mr. Bradly's car.

 The football team is annoyed by a lack of sex.
-Roberta's boyfriend Rick (David Morris) and his teammates join Roberta and Pat in the showers, where they have group sex.
+Roberta's boyfriend Rick and his teammates join Roberta and Pat in the showers, where they have group sex.
 While working for Mr. Greenfeld at the sports store, Debbie is talked into allowing Mr. Greenfeld to see her breasts for $10 and fondle her breasts for another $10.
 Then, he sucks them for an additional $20.

 Realizing they will not be able to raise enough money by legitimate means, Debbie convinces the other girls to engage in sexual activities for more money.
 They agree, but only if it is on their terms.